 Following TSO specification of Performance Test requirements an earliest available date to conduct the Performance Test will be proposed by the TSO.
+Should the

-Should the Service Provider prefer to choose an alternative date more than 1 calendar month from this date to align with other testing required by the Providing Unit or based on their availability then the Data Poor Performance Scalar will continue to decrease during this time period.
+Service Provider prefer to choose an alternative date more than 1 calendar month from this date to align with other testing required by the Providing Unit or based on their availability then the Data Poor Performance Scalar will continue to decrease during this time period.

-In general, if the Performance Testing process is awaiting actions from the Service Provider (shown in blue in figure Figure 87) then the Data Poor Performance Scalar will continue to deteriorate.
+In general, if the Performance Testing process is awaiting actions from the Service Provider (shown in blue in Figure 8) then the Data Poor Performance Scalar will continue to deteriorate.
 If the process is delayed due to constraints by the TSO then the Data Poor Performance Scalar will remain as is during this time period.

-5.265.27 Performance Monitoring Timelines and Business Process Overview
+5.26 Performance Monitoring Timelines and Business Process Overview

-5.26.15.27.1 Overview
+5.26.1 Overview

 The monthly scalar implementation to the settlement cycle will occur monthly in arrears.
-For example, a Providing Unit's performance data up to end of month Mef June 20187 will be processed in month M+1 July 20187 and input into the M+2 August 20187 settlement assessment, eventually being paid out in M+4 October 20187.
+For example, a Providing Unit's performance data up to end of June 2017 will be processed in July 2017 and input into the August 2017 settlement assessment, eventually being paid out in October 2017.

-5.26.25.27.2 Timelines
+5.26.2 Timelines

-All dates are expressed from the end day of the calendar month referred to as D. Performance Data Packs will be issued to all Providing Units, containing details on their DS3-Performance Scalar for the next settlement month along with accompanying data used to calculate the Performance Scalar, within 10 Working Days (D + 10) from D. Following the issuance of these Performance Data Packs, Service Providers have another 10 Working Days (D + 20) to raise queries / challenges in relation to the packs themselves.
+All dates are expressed from the end day of the calendar month referred to as D. Performance Data Packs will be issued to all Providing Units, containing details on their DS3 Performance Scalar for the next settlement month along with accompanying data used to calculate the Performance Scalar, within 10 Working Days (D + 10) from D. Following the issuance of these Performance Data Packs Service Providers have another 10 Working Days (D + 20) to raise queries / challenges in relation to the packs themselves.

-Following D+20, the performance data issued will be used in the final calculation of the Performance Scalar calculation for the next settlement month unless a query was raised and remains open at D+20.
-In this instance the specific Data Records

-Performance Scalar) until such time as the query is resolved.
+Following D+20, the Performance data issued will be used in the final calculation of the Performance Scalar calculation for the next settlement month unless a query was raised and remains open at D+20.
+In this instance the specific Data Records being queried are set to N/A for assessment (i.e., do not impact on the DS3 Performance Scalar) until such time as the query is resolved.
 Once the query is resolved the final outcome is then fed into the next monthly DS3 Performance Scalar calculation, with the date of the Performance Incident updated to the date the query was resolved and Performance Incident becomes binding from.